Three Myths About Online Reviews Debunked

-We’ve established that reviews are crucial to bringing in new business, but collecting online reviews isn’t always easy.
+We’ve established that reviews are crucial to bringing in new business (if you need more convincing, check out this infographic), but collecting online reviews isn’t always easy.
 That’s why there are companies like Shopper Approved that offer services to assist in collecting reviews for e-commerce companies.

 Surprisingly, in some circles, there’s a negative stigma behind paying companies to collect reviews from its customers.
 In reality, soliciting reviews is one of the best actions you can possibly take to improve your business and increase your bottom line.

-Here are four Myths about soliciting online reviews that we would like to put to rest.
+Here are three myths about soliciting online reviews that we would like to put to rest.